What Is Test Anxiety And How Can I Manage It?

 Practice self-care before your test by eating well, exercising, getting adequate sleep, and spending time with your social circle doing activities you enjoy.
 There are also some relaxion techniques that may help reduce your anxious feelings around testing.
 Take some time before your test to practice deep breathing or mindfulness exercises.
 Self-care can be essential for your mental health and overall well-being.
 You may perform better on your test if you feel mentally and physically well.

-How to manage stress on the day of the test
+How to manage stress and test anxiety on the day of the test

 On the day of your test, consider following these test anxiety tips.